Russian Blue

 Especially at the age of 4 weeks, this was hilarious to watch.
 She did get the intended results though; impressed littermates with arched backs and big tails and adults that would take a step backward because of the sounds this critter produced, made sure that this is still one of the favorite tricks in Yin's book.
 This girl is just posing though, she is actually a bit of a drama-queen...

-I already had my reservations concerning her mother's character traits, and sadly, my doubts about other heritable factors have grown too.
+I already had my reservations concerning her mother's character traits, and sadly, my doubts about other heritable factors grew too.
 By now, there are a few cats in Yin's immediate family that passed away way too young.
 In one case (of Luna's half-brother) a specialist has diagnosed HCM, and another cat (another half-brother of Luna's) displayed all the typical symptoms before he died.
 Mesoderm-related defects also run in the family.
-All in all, I have too many reservations about this one single girl to feel happy and confident about breeding her.
+All in all, I had too many reservations about this one single girl to feel happy and confident about breeding her.

 Part of Yin's pedigree (in pictures) can be found